 Adjusted after-tax income Refers to after-tax income of the statistical unit that is adjusted for economies of scale.
 The adjustment factor, also known as the equivalence scale, is the square root of the number of persons in the statistical unit.
 The adjusted after-tax income is calculated by dividing the after-tax income by this adjustment factor.
 The adjustment made to income addresses the fact that individuals living together can share resources and the marginal increase in need decreases as the number of individuals sharing resources increases.
 For the 2021 Census, the reference period for income data is the 2020 calendar year, unless otherwise specified.
 Admission category Refers to the name of the immigration program or group of programs under which an immigrant has been granted for the first time the right to live in Canada permanently by immigration authorities.
 Economic immigrant includes immigrants who have been selected for their ability to contribute to Canada's economy through their ability to meet labour market needs, to own and manage or to build a business, to make a substantial investment, to create their own employment or to meet specific provincial or territorial labour market needs.
 Immigrant sponsored by family includes immigrants who were sponsored by a Canadian citizen or permanent resident and were granted permanent resident status on the basis of their relationship either as the spouse, partner, parent, grand-parent, child or other relative of this sponsor.
 The terms "family class" or "family reunification" are sometimes used to refer to this category.
-Refugee includes immigrants who were granted permanent resident status on the basis of a well-founded fear of persecution for reasons of race, religion, nationality, membership in particular social group or for political opinion (Geneva Convention refugees) as well as persons who had been seriously and personally affected by civil war or armed conflict or have suffered a massive violation of human rights.
+Refugee includes immigrants who were granted permanent resident status on the basis of a well-founded fear of returning to their home country.
+This category includes persons who had a well-founded fear of persecution for reasons of race, religion, nationality, membership in particular social group or for political opinion (Geneva Convention refugees) as well as persons who had been seriously and personally affected by civil war or armed conflict or have suffered a massive violation of human rights.
 Some refugees were in Canada when they applied for refugee protection for themselves and their family members (either with them in Canada or abroad).
 Others were abroad and were referred for resettlement to Canada by the United Nations Refugee Agency, another designated referral organization or private sponsors.
 Other immigrant includes immigrants who were granted permanent resident status under a program that does not fall under the economic immigrants, the immigrants sponsored by family or the refugee categories.
 Age Refers to the age of a person (or subject) of interest at last birthday (or relative to a specified, well-defined reference date).
 Calgary Refers to the Calgary census subdivision (CSD), as defined by Statistics Canada.
 Equivalent to the Calgary city limit.
-Census far living common law and the children, if any, of either and/or both partners; or a parent of any marital status in a one-parent family with at least one child living in the same dwelling and that child or those children.
+Census family Refers to a married couple and the children, if any, of either and/or both spouses; a couple living common law and the children, if any, of either and/or both partners; or a parent of any marital status in a one-parent family with at least one child living in the same dwelling and that child or those children.
 All members of a particular census family live in the same dwelling.
 Children may be biological or adopted children regardless of their age or marital status as long as they live in the dwelling and do not have their own married spouse, common-law partner or child living in the dwelling.
-Grandchildren living with their grandparent(s) but with no parents present also constitute a census family.
+Grandchildren living with their grandparent(s) but with no parents present also constitute a census family. granaparonito, par manno paronto procont allo constituto a consus family.